-When it comes to the idea of differentiation in the classroom and creating a student-centered environment, there is one thing that I have heard a number of times from the naysayers of student-centered learning:
+When answering the question, “what is differentiation in the classroom” and explaining the creation of a student-centered environment, there is one thing that I have heard a number of times from the naysayers of student-centered learning:

 “My students would NEVER do that!”

 It saddens me every time to hear this since it simply isn’t accurate.
 Student-centered learning can work in any classroom.
 I know there are a number of reasons to think this way.
 A group of students could be particularly challenging, or apathetic, or maybe it’s just simply a fear of trying something “outside of the box”.

 It might seem impossible to differentiate for each and everyone one of them with such varying personalities and learning styles.
 What most of these educators don’t realize, is that in most cases, this type of classroom approach appeals to the more difficult students even more.

 Does Student-Centered Learning Help with Differentiation?

 Will you definitely reach every single student 100%?
 I cannot promise that.
 Just as a more traditional method does not reach every student, this method may not either.
 I offer no false platitudes here.
 However, I can promise you that once you have student buy-in, you will be able to reach more of them than with any other method of instruction.